SettleMint

 Token lifecycle

-Visual flowcharts showing the complete token lifecycle from creation through minting, transfers, and burns with required API calls and permissions.
+Visual flowcharts showing the complete token lifecycle from creation through minting, transfers, burns, event reconciliation, and idempotent token creation retries.

 This guide visualizes the token lifecycle through flowcharts for each major operation.
 Use these diagrams to understand the sequence of API calls, required roles, and decision points when building automated workflows.